hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Report.md

 In this case we can see the data processing speed decreased a lot, with the component able to process only half of received data in a time.

 There are several possible reasons why the higher parallellism decreases the platform data processing speed.
 It can be due to task scheduling and coordination overhead increasement and resource usage (cpu, memory, networks) increasement.
 Also in this case where we had only 1 Kafka broker and run everything locally, we can not get very good results.
 We can assume, that with better infrastructure some degree of parallellism would speed up the data processing.
+Because of running the platform only locally and having limited hardware (due to lack of GCP credits), we will stick with the parallellism of 1.

 ## Part 3 - Extension